qxh1145/ai-for-se/tests/README.md

 - Shared test doubles and utilities go in `tests/unit/mocks`.
 - Coverage HTML output is written to `tests/coverage` when running coverage.

+Note: Integration-style tests for the frontend are co-located in `tests/unit` and named accordingly (e.g., `api.interceptors.test.js`).

 ## Run tests

 From the repository root: